Sonoma

 • Eventually you will be presented with a login screen; enter your password.

-• You will see a window about privacy.
+• You may see a window about privacy.

 • Then the system will display your desktop.
 All your files and applications should be there.

-• You will probably be asked for your AppleID and password at least once.
+• You may be asked for your AppleID and password at least once.

-• If Sonoma asks you if you want to "enable Desktop and Documents folder syncing to iCloud," the safest thing to do is to say NO. You can turn it on later.
-I use iCloud for this and it seems to be great.. but I had to move things around to make it work right and there are still issues.
-If you say YES, these folders will be backed up in iCloud and available on all devices, which you may not want. and saying YES may also enable "Optimize Storage" without asking, which will delete files from your computer's drive if it gets too full.
-Check ► System Settings... ► Internet Accounts ► iCloud ► Optimize Mac Storage to make sure.
+• If Sonoma asks you if you want to "enable Desktop and Documents folder syncing to iCloud," you can say NO, and turn it on later.
+I say YES and use iCloud for this and it seems to be great.. but I had to move things around to make it work right.
+If you say YES, these folders will be backed up in iCloud and available on all devices, which you may not want.
+Saying YES may also enable "Optimize Storage" without asking, which will delete files from your computer's drive if it gets too full -- I do not enable this.
+Check ► System Settings... ► Internet Accounts ► iCloud ► Optimize Mac Storage to make sure it is OFF.
 Adam Engst's TidBITS article on Optimized Storage is very helpful.

 • Once the install has completed, use ► System Settings... ► General ► Software Update and ► App Store... to make sure you have installed the latest versions of Apple software.
 This step may find additional OS and application updates (might take another hour).